Strategic Advisory board

 I have always been interested in soil, which in the end is the most important thing about farming… When you see someone who is farming without moving the soil it is mind-blowing.

-As well as coordinating the SSP, a £multi-million research project to understand how soils resist, recover and adapt to land use and climate change, Chris is Professor of Environmental Science at Reading University.
+Chris coordinates the SSP, a £multi-million research project to understand how soils resist, recover and adapt to land use and climate change, and is Professor of Environmental Science at Reading University.

 Chris also sits on the government’s Natural Capital Committee and is the Chair of the Hazardous Substances Advisory Committee.
 He is on the Board of Directors for Linking Environment & Farming and Director of the Soil Research Centre, bringing together researchers across the University of Reading with external stakeholders to explore the challenges around soil as a key resource.
 He is Chair of the SSA Science Panel.